What is End-to-End Recruitment?

 Preparing your recruitment plan

 The first step of any end-to-end recruitment process is preparation.
-Whether you’re replacing someone or it’s a new role, establishing what experience, skills, and characteristics the ideal candidate needs to have is essential.
-What does the ideal candidate look like, and what will they need to succeed in the role?
+Whether you’re replacing someone or filling a new role, establishing the experience, skills, and characteristics the ideal candidate needs is essential.
+What does the ideal candidate look like, and what will they need to succeed?

 Create a person/job description that outlines the tasks, roles, and responsibilities.
 Preparation in the recruitment process is often overlooked; however, it is the foundation of successful recruiting.

-Once this is created, you can move on to sourcing the right candidates.
+Once this is created, you can start sourcing the right candidates.

 Tip: Foresee your hiring needs

 Many companies start their hiring process too late – when they need someone.
-To streamline your recruitment process, it is essential that you foresee your hiring needs.
+To streamline your recruitment process, you must foresee your hiring needs.
 If you plan to upscale your company, you will also need to do this in terms of manpower.
-For example, if you want to grow your company revenue by 25%, you’re likely going to need 25% more manpower.
-Plan ahead so that you don’t have an open headcount, which will ultimately slow down your growth and cost you money.
+For example, if you want to grow your company revenue by 25%, you will likely need 25% more manpower.
+Plan so you don’t have an open headcount, ultimately slowing down your growth and cost you money.

-The first step in hiring is to establish and define the ideal candidate and candidate persona.
-Once you have established what your ideal hire looks like, you can start to create a detailed job description that includes the skills and experience which is desired for the ideal candidate.
+The first step in hiring is establishing and defining the ideal candidate and candidate persona.
+Once you have established what your ideal hire looks like, you can start creating a detailed job description that includes the desired skills and experience for the ideal candidate.

-Constantly review the kinds of skills and experience your current successful team has so you can create an accurate description of what you would like to attract in a future employee.
+Constantly review the skills and experience your current successful team has so you can accurately describe what you would like to attract in a future employee.

 Communicate with the rest of the team and HR so you are all briefed on what is needed.
-Once you have a clear idea of who you want for the role, you can move on to sourcing your ideal candidate.
+Once you have a clear idea of who you want for the role, you can start sourcing your ideal candidate.

 Sourcing

-Finding the right candidates is likely to be the most challenging part of your recruitment process.
+Finding the right candidates is likely the most challenging part of your recruitment process.
 There are multiple ways to source candidates depending on the seniority and skills you need the right candidate to have.
-There are multiple sourcing strategies that target different types of candidates:
+Multiple sourcing strategies target different types of candidates:

 Targeting active candidates

 Active candidates are people who are actively seeking a new position.
-They are open to new opportunities and will likely be applying for positions on job boards and social media, including LinkedIn.
-The best way to target active candidates is by advertising on social media, job boards and other online channels.
+They are open to new opportunities and will likely apply for positions on job boards and social media, including LinkedIn.
+The best way to target active candidates is by advertising on social media, job boards, and other online channels.

 Targeting passive candidates

 For C-level or senior roles, targeting passive candidates is the best option as it requires a specific set of skills to find these candidates.
-70% of the global workforce is composed of passive talent (LinkedIn), so passive talent is something you should strongly consider targeting if you are serious about hiring the right people.
+Seventy percent of the global workforce is composed of passive talent (LinkedIn), so if you are serious about hiring the right people, you should strongly consider targeting passive talent.

 The best way to target passive candidates is through specialist executive search methods and strategies.

-It’s crucial to understand the difference between active and passive candidates and recognise that targeting both is the only path to successful recruiting.
+Understanding the difference between active and passive candidates is crucial and recognising that targeting both is the only path to successful recruiting.

-Tip: After you have determined what you want in the ideal candidate – it is time to find them.
+Tip: After you have determined what you want in the ideal candidate, it is time to find them.
 There are endless avenues to consider when it comes to sourcing candidates.
-You need to consider the number of people, budget and the seniority of people you want to hire.
+You need to consider the number of people, budget, and seniority of people you want to hire.

-Expert recruiters will have a wider network than your internal recruiters which may be better for more senior roles, and junior roles may be more suited to general or internal recruiters.
+Expert recruiters will have a wider network than your internal recruiters, which may be better for more senior roles.
+Junior roles may be more suited to general or internal recruiters.

 For more information on sourcing candidates, download our Sourcing Candidates recruitment guide.